elm-community/js-integration-examples/more/webcomponents/README.md

 And while we're talking about gotchas...

-### Going Deeper

-If you want to dive deeper into Webcomponents in plain JavaScript the [MDN page about Webcomponents][mdn-wc] is a good place to start.

 ## Browser Support

 Looking at our basic example snippets you may have a very valid question